A Banach space formulation for the fully dynamic Navier-Stokes-Biot coupled problem: Semidiscrete continuous-in-time approximation

-In order to prove that the semi-discrete formulation \eqref{eq:NS-Biot-semiformulation-1} is well-posed, we will follow the same strategy as in the fully continuous case.
-For the purpose of the analysis only, we consider a discretization of the weak formulation \eqref{eq:NS-Biot-formulation-2}.
-Let $\bV_{ph}$ consist of polynomials of degree at most $k_s$.
-We introduce the stress finite element space $\bSigma_{eh} \subset \bSigma_e$, as symmetric tensors with elements that are discontinuous polynomials of degree at most $k_{s-1}$:
+To establish the well-posedness of the semidiscrete formulation \eqref{eq:NS-Biot-semiformulation-1}, we follow the same strategy employed for its continuous counterpart.
+For analysis purposes only, we consider an alternative semidiscrete formulation \eqref{eq:NS-Biot-formulation-2}.
+Let $\bV_{ph}$ consist of polynomials of degree at most $s_{\bbeta_p}\geq 1$.
+We introduce the stress finite element space $\bSigma_{eh} \subset \bSigma_e$, as symmetric tensors with elements that are discontinuous polynomials of degree at most $s_{\bbeta_p}-1$: